ErikGustuson/coding-quiz/README.md

 # coding-quiz
-I little quiz to see how much you know about javascript fundamentals.
+A little quiz to see how much you know about javascript fundamentals.